Custom Wholesale Soap

 Fat Requirements

-I need a minimum of 20 lbs of raw fat to make a custom label soap.
-This amount of fat will make 70 to 75 bars of soap (net wt.
-4 ounces each).
+I need a minimum of 12-15 lbs of raw fat to make a custom label soap.
+This amount of fat will make a minimum of 48 bars of soap (net wt.
+4 ounces each), depending on the moisture and meat/other tissue content of the fat.
 The bars can be unscented or you can choose a scent from the essential oils I have available.
-For each 20 lbs of fat you provide, you can choose an additional scent if you like.
+I also have some natural colorants available.
+For each two dozen (24) bars you can choose a different scent/color.

-I can make soap from leaf lard, suet or a combination of the two.
-Lard can include a maximum of 15% back fat.
-Any more makes the fat too soft and impacts shelf life.
+I can make soap from leaf lard, back fat, suet or a combination of these.
 Suet can be from cows, sheep, goats, or a combination.

 I cannot accept fat from deer or other wild game because of legal restrictions on selling those products.